metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Plugin-Authentication-OIDC/README.md

 # METHODS

 [Mojolicious::Plugin::Authentication::OIDC](https://metacpan.org/pod/Mojolicious%3A%3APlugin%3A%3AAuthentication%3A%3AOIDC) inherits all methods from
-[Mojolicious::Plugin](https://metacpan.org/pod/Mojolicious%3A%3APlugin) and imeplements the following new ones
+[Mojolicious::Plugin](https://metacpan.org/pod/Mojolicious%3A%3APlugin) and implements the following new ones

 ## register( \\%params )